AI Summary (2025–2026):

 What is the typical temperament of an American Bully?

-A well-bred American Bully is typically loyal, confident, affectionate, and stable—built for companionship, not conflict.
+A well-bred American Bully is typically loyal, calm, confident, affectionate, and people-oriented—built for companionship and stable household life.

 Are American Bullies good with children?